AlbinTouma/illicitfinance.github.io/content/posts/ukrainian_sanctionsar.md

 Sanctions lists are excellent primary sources but investigations require a holistic approach.
 For this, we turn to other sources.

-#### Open Source data
+#### Data Enrichment

-We use open source data as part of investigations to enrich the data we collect from sanctions lists and also to identify associated entities.
+We use othersources as part of investigations to enrich the data we collect from sanctions lists.

 Sources commonly used in investigations range from ownership and land registries to leaked documents, mentions in media, and aggreggated data in databases.